Are PWD Hypoallegenic?

 Keep up with your medication.
 One thing to consider is whether your asthma medication is up to date?
 When did you last have a full asthma review at the GP.
 There are often specialist trained asthma nurses who will review your condition and management / treatment.
 This review would also apply to your medication for allergens such as house dust mite and pollen / hayfever.

-Remember that if you are also allergic to pollen & house dust mite then they will also be present on the dog which could mean it is the pollen / dust mite you may be reacting to and not the dog.
+Remember that if you are also allergic to pollen & house dust mite then these may also be present on the dog which could mean it is the pollen / dust mite you may be reacting to and not the dog.

 If you are considering getting a PWD with a view to reducing the likelihood of triggering an allergic reaction in yourself or a member of your family we always encourage you to spend some time (morning or day) with our PWD dogs in our home.
 This will help you see how you react.
 It may be worth visiting a couple of times, once without any medication (so you can see the extremity of your reaction) and once again with medication (asthma inhaler and antihistamines) to see if you can cope with the dogs in your life.
 It may be worth visiting several breeders from two distinct breed lines.